Financial Support (PACE)

 “I am a non traditional student currently enrolled in the PN program at Ellsworth Community College.
 The program/instructors are amazing and I’m learning so much to be successful.
 I utilize the PACE program for gas cards to get to Iowa Falls from Marshalltown.
 I have also had lunch tickets bought for me and been reimbursed for some of the materials I need to be successful.
 I am a 32 year old woman, a mom, wife, and work part time while in school.
 I would not be able to financially afford to continue to make it to school four days a week if it weren’t for the PACE program.
 It’s $50 a week to commute 2 hours 4 days a week and it was hard to come up with that the few weeks I tried without help.
 It’s not easy to ask for help but being in the situation I’m in.
 I found the Pathway Navigator with their kind words and understanding, I am making it!
 I’m just finishing up with my first semester and on my way to being a LPN.
 My dreams of helping people will happen and it’s certainly a huge relief to not have to worry about how to get to school so I can focus on school.”

-The PACE program is designed for those who have limited income and those with barriers that have prevented them from pursuing or meeting their educational or employment goals.
+This program is designed for those who are pursuing a middle-skills program of study and have barriers that have prevented them from pursuing or meeting their educational or employment goals.
 If you identify with any of the following you could be eligible!

 - Low skilled